 - check their Corporate Social Responsibility (CSR) policies,

-- check the standards used in their facilities,
+- look for standards used in their facilities,

 - ask directly for more information.

 You shouldn't trust every claim a fast fashion brand makes.
 Instead, watch what they do!
-Companies will often set sustainability targets but never show any progress being made.
+Companies will often set sustainability targets but never show any progress.

 It's a great idea to use recycled materials.
 But do they also support charitable causes?
 Do they use renewable energy, recycling in their headquarters, sustainable transport for shipping, and recycled materials for packaging?